jkmin687/jkmin687.github.io/README.md

 <a href="https://www.linkedin.com/in/jkunm687" target="_blank"><img src="https://img.shields.io/badge/-LinkedIn-0072b1?&style=for-the-badge&logo=linkedin&logoColor=white" /></a>

-I am a J. Mack Robinson College of Business undergraduate student at Georgia State University, majoring in Computer Information Systems with a focus in cybersecurity.
+A passionate and dedicated undergraduate at Georgia State University's J. Mack Robinson College of Business, majoring in Computer Information Systems with a concentration in cybersecurity and hands-on experience in cloud risk assessment, compliance, and threat mitigation.

 ## Objective

-With a projected graduation date of Fall 2025, my journey in Computer Information Systems has fostered a profound interest in cybersecurity and a passion for protecting individuals and organizations from the ever-evolving landscape of cyber threats.
-I am committed to continuous learning and possess a proactive mindset and a positive attitude.
-I aim to contribute these qualities to a team while gaining hands-on experience through an internship.
+As a Computer Information Systems student graduating in Winter 2025, with hands-on experience in cloud risk assessment and a CompTIA Security+ certification, I am passionate about advancing cybersecurity.
+Through my internship with the GSU Cybersecuirty Services Team, I have developed skills in cloud security posture management, compliance frameworks, and risk mitigation strategies.
+I am eager to apply my proactive mindset and technical knowledge to contribute effectively to a cybersecurity team while continuing to grow professionally.

 ## Skills